 Appraisal Report: It summarizes the data and analysis and can be used by any intended user.
 It can be tailored to include a wider area of information and is designed to use for a specific audience.

-Letting your appraiser know the exact purpose for commercial property appraisal will help them to guide you towards the kind of report you will require.
+Letting your appraiser know the exact purpose of commercial property appraisal will help them to guide you towards the kind of report you will require.

 Know your real estate appraisers